ProteinGym/proteingym-benchmark/models/huggingface-regressor/README.md

 [!WARNING]
 Just like pls, this model does not read data splitting instructions and uses dummy logic for generating train and test splits.

-# Model Card for RITA regressor
+# Model Card for RITARegressor

-The RITA regressor is a supervised VEP model that produces sequence embeddings and fits those to properties by ridge regression.
+The RITARegressor is a supervised VEP model that produces sequence embeddings and fits those to properties by ridge regression.
 The sequence embeddings are obtained using [RITA_xl](https://huggingface.co/lightonai/RITA_xl), which was first described in [RITA: a Study on Scaling Up Generative Protein Sequence Models](https://arxiv.org/abs/2205.05789).